 Harassment did not begin with my editorship of the Rocky Shimpo on January 28, 1944, nor did it end with my November 1, 1944, acquittal in the conspiracy trial of the Fair Play Committee steering committee and me.
 In the fall of 1942 my wife, Caryl, opened a malt and sandwich shop in Denver, Colorado, at 2008 Larimer Street, next door to Harry Osumi’s jewelry shop.
 The enterprise was well patronized by furloughed internees until a month later, when persistent negative rumors began to circulate against the establishment.
 The office of the evacuee placement bureau I managed had been moved by then from its original 19th Street address to a mezzanine site on the property of the malt and sandwich shop.
 I thought it necessary to look into the first rumor and to put it to rest.
 The investigation identified the source as a driver for the Coca Cola Company.
 The result of that report was forwarded to the Denver Coca Cola Company.
 Our report had established that the driver had skipped town.
 To our dismay, other rumors surfaced periodically and badly damaged patronage.
 Consequently, in the fall of 1943 Caryl’s Malt & Sandwich Shop was forced to sell out, and it then became Ben’s Place.

 In late December 1945 Caryl picked up some revealing information about the damaging rumors in Denver of a few years earlier when she visited Phil Stroupe, the pre-eviction photographer for Current Life magazine, at his commercial studio in San Francisco.
 Stroupe is said to have stated to her that Nisei agents for Naval Intelligence were planted at Caryl’s Malt & Sandwich Shop to instigate pro-Japan utterances.
-Furthermore, Stroupe allegedly told Caryl that he had obtained this information from a longtime personal Nisei friend in Naval Intelligence.“Heart Mountain housed nearly 11,000 Japanese American inmates from the West Coast, of whom two-thirds were American citizens by birthright.
-The only legitimate charge that conceivably could be lodged against these people was that of their racial origin.”
+Furthermore, Stroupe allegedly told Caryl that he had obtained this information from a longtime personal Nisei friend in Naval Intelligence.

 The erroneous report of the Fort Lupton JACL rally on February 10, 1943, appears to continue to linger.
 In 1988 two researchers from the Japanese American National Museum based in Los Angeles paid me a visit and briefly alluded to the incident, obviously having picked up some unsavory rumors in the community.
 Here is the story as I saw it.
 It all began with my overhearing two activist native Coloradans, Kazumi Miyamoto and Harry Matsunaka, discussing excitedly a JACL dinner in the northern Colorado farm community of Fort Lupton.
 I requested being taken along and it was agreed upon on the one condition that I not speak out.
 That promise was given and kept.